 Now we move onto post-workout nutrition, which includes any food that you eat in the hour or so after the workout is completed.

 So why should you be focusing on post-workout nutrition?
 The biggest reason here is to help fuel recovery.
-Immediately after exercise, your muscle tissues are like a sponge, ready to soak up whatever nutrients you put into your body.
-Taking advantage of this means that you will be able to restore muscle glycogen levels rapidly while also kick-starting protein synthesis to take place.
+As glycogen stores will be diminished, you will be able to restore muscle glycogen levels rapidly, while also kick-starting protein synthesis to take place.
 As this occurs, you’ll then be rebuilding and repairing muscle tissue rapidly.
-Think of your post workout nutrition as a means to help you prepare for the next workout that you’ll be doing.
+Think of your post workout nutrition as a means to help you prepare for your next workout.